initstring/cloud_enum/README.md

 - Google App Engine sites
 - Cloud Functions (enumerates project/regions with existing functions, then brute forces actual function names)

-By "open" buckets/containers, I mean those that allow anonymous users to list contents. if you discover a protected bucket/container, it is still worth trying to brute force the contents with another tool.

-**IMPORTANT**: Some resources (Azure Containers, GCP Functions) are discovered per-region.
-To save time scanning, there is a "REGIONS" variable defined in `cloudenum/azure_regions.py and cloudenum/gcp_regions.py` that is set by default to use only 1 region.
-You may want to look at these files and edit them to be relevant to your own work.

 See it in action in [Codingo](https://github.com/codingo)'s video demo [here](https://www.youtube.com/embed/pTUDJhWJ1m0).

 <img src="https://initstring.keybase.pub/host/images/cloud_enum.png" align="center"/>